georges-delrieu/planetly-takehome/README.md

 The http requests to the SSA are handled by FastAPI, a web framework for developing APIs in Python.
 For this use case, the main strengths of using [FastAPI](https://github.com/tiangolo/fastapi) is the very fast response time, the ease of development and the great documentation.

-The FastAPI app exposes a single endpoint (/) which triggers and responds the [Python SDK](https://docker-py.readthedocs.io/en/stable/containers.html) equivalent for ```docker ps``` upon request.
+The FastAPI app exposes the /status endpoint which executes and return the output of the [Python SDK](https://docker-py.readthedocs.io/en/stable/containers.html) equivalent for ```docker ps``` upon request.
+It also exposes an OpenAPI doc for the app at /docs.

 ### Status State Controller: Healing 🚑
 The role of the SSC is to take action based on the data collected by the SSA.
 It is tasked with ensuring that the locally running containers remain the same throughout the lifetime of the tool.

 Concretely, the SSC ingests the snapshot created by the SSA at launch and compares the running containers against this snapshot every 30 seconds.
 If some of the original containers go down, it restarts them.
 If new containers are created, it takes them down.

-The SSC is another Python-based container, split in two parts: func.py and main.py.
+The SSC is another Python-based container, split in two parts: [func.py](./status-state-controller/app/func.py) and [main.py]((./status-state-controller/app/main.py)).

 Func.py contains the functions to ping the SSA, restart containers and stop them when necessary.